d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 ## Object Edge Detection in Images

-Let's look at a simple application of a convolutional layer: detecting the edge of an object in an image by finding the location of the pixel change.
+Let us look at a simple application of a convolutional layer: detecting the edge of an object in an image by finding the location of the pixel change.
 First, we construct an 'image' of $6\times 8$ pixels.